Environment

 Share this article

-To mark the occasion, Gen has partnered with Planet Water Foundation to bring clean, safe water to communities in rural India that need it most.
+Gen has partnered with Planet Water Foundation to bring clean, safe water to communities in rural India that need it most.

-The day was a beautifully orchestrated event, with each Gen volunteer and the Planet Water team working in perfect harmony.
-Our collective efforts led to the successful installation of a new AquaTower and Aqua San Hygiene system at Panchayat Union Middle School.
 The school serves more than 330 students in the nearby village of Gummipoondi, which has a population of more than 2,000 people.
 The new water filtration system can produce 1,000 liters of clean drinking water per hour and doubles as a handwashing station for students, caregivers and family members.

 According to the World Bank, India is one of the most water-stressed countries in the world.
 It is home to roughly 18 percent of the world’s population but only four percent of its water resources.
 Those who live in rural communities are at even greater risk of water scarcity due to the long distances they must travel to find water.

 When clean water is scarce, as it was in Gummipoondi, residents are forced to drink contaminated water, which can carry diseases and lead to frequent illness.
 When students and their families are sick, they miss school and work and incur higher healthcare costs.
-The AquaTower not only reduces the spread of disease, but also helps students attend school more regularly, supporting the overall growth of the community.
+The AquaTower not only reduces the spread of disease but also helps students attend school more regularly, supporting the overall growth of the community.

 Dinesh Bhalaji C B, Program Manager for the Global Consumer Services, Sales & Support Group at Gen, was there on-site volunteering.
 He shared his thoughts on the impact that was made that day.